What Time Is It There?: Plot

-Shiang-chyi visits Père Lachaise cemetery and has a chance encounter with Jean-Pierre Léaud, the lead actor of The 400 Blows.
-At a restaurant, she meets a woman from Hong Kong.
-They converse in Mandarin (Shiang-chyi speaks no French), her new friend takes Shisng-chyi in, along with her luggage.
-They sleep in the same bed and kiss before the Chinese woman turns away.
+Shiang-chyi visits Père Lachaise cemetery and has a chance encounter with a man on a bench, speaking to him in English.
+She rummages around in her bag and says she is looking for a phone number; the man gives her his number and his name, revealing he is Jean-Pierre Léaud, the lead actor of The 400 Blows, now an adult.
+Shiang-chyi vomits in a restaurant bathroom, and a woman closes her stall door for her; later, in the restaurant, they converse in Mandarin, and the woman says she is from Hong Kong.
+She takes Shiang-chyi to her apartment, along with her suitcase.
+They sleep in the same bed and kiss before the woman turns away; in the morning, Shiang-chyi leaves with her suitcase amidst awkward silence.
 Hsiao-kang's mother dresses up and seats herself at the dining table, where a plate of food is set out for her husband.
-She downs several shots of liquor and retires to her bedroom, where she uses a wicker pillow to masturbate.
+She downs several shots of liquor and retires to her bedroom, where she uses the casket containing her husband's ashes to masturbate.
 Hsiao-kang spends the night out and then has sex with a prostitute in his car.
 While he is sleeping, the prostitute steals his briefcase full of watches.

 Hsiao-kang goes home, strips away the blankets blacking out the apartment balcony, gazes at his father’s portrait, covers his sleeping mother with his jacket, and lies down next to her.
 In one of Paris’s parks, Shiang-chyi cries while sitting on a bench by a pool.
-She falls asleep, and some kids take her suitcase and put it in the pool.
+She takes medication to fall asleep, and some children take her suitcase and put it in the pool.
 Hsiao-kang's father appears.
-He takes the suitcase out of the water and walks away, heading toward a lit-up Ferris wheel.
+He takes the suitcase out of the water and walks away from the camera, heading toward a giant Ferris wheel.